JvanKatwijk/swradio-8/README.md

 The input can be written to a file, that file can be processed later on.

-**SDRplay and frequencies**
+** Frequencies**

-The frequency to which the SDRplay oscillator will be set will be the one in the middle of the "large" display.
+The frequency to which the oscillator of the selected device will be set will be the one in the middle of the "large" display.
 Any offset of a selected frequency to this oscillator frequency will be handled in software.

-The SDRplay supports samplerates of 2M and up.
-Therefore, for selecting a frequency below 1 Mhz, the SDRplay oscillator will run on (slightly above) 1 Mhz, and the device handler will use a software oscillator/mixer to tune to the selected frequency.
+The SDRplay and HACKrf devices support samplerates of 2M and up.
+These rates are decimated to 96k.
+The soundcard, used for the pmSDR device will be set to 96k.

 The function of each button and slider in the widget(s) is described in the tooltip for that button (slider)